 When a selloff occurs, potential buyers delay making a move until the causes of the selloff have receded.
 Therefore, during a selloff, there tend to be many sellers of a specific stock, and only a handful of buyers are interested in buying the stock, causing a sharp decline in the stock price.

 For example, when a company issues a profit warning, shareholders may become worried about the announcement and start selling off the company’s stock to a small number of interested buyers.
 As a result, the shareholders will continue selling until the market believes the value of the security has readjusted to its fair value or when the selling action is complete.

-- Selloffs are generally short-lived and will reverse quickly once the triggering event recedes or a market rumor is dispelled.
+Selloffs are generally short-lived and prices will stabilize quickly once the triggering event or news is assimilated into the market.